idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 ### Mesh

-The mash file is specified in this block.
+The mesh file is specified in this block.
 In this model, the mesh file is in Exodus (.e) format.

 ```language=bash
   file = htr-pm-mesh-bypass-riser.e